 The good news is that they have bows of different sizes for the whole family and it doesn’t take long to learn how it works.
 Of course, it takes time and lots of practice (or lots of luck) to actually hit the target, but it’s just a really fun activity for the whole family.
 Recommended.

 Torch-lit hikes seem to be a very popular activity in many places in Tyrol.
-Many mountain resorts organise torch hikes, in summer and winter, so inquire at a local tourism office.
+Many mountain resorts organize torch hikes, in summer and winter, so inquire at a local tourism office.
 Often it’s an activity that is included with a guest card that most resorts offer to people staying in one of the hotels of that area.
 It was the case in St. Anton.

 What kid wouldn’t want to stay up late and go on the evening walk with a torch in their hands… Of course, our kids were enthusiastic to explore St. Anton in the dark.
 Torches are provided and the walk is usually easy and can be done with kids of any age.